CheckoutCrypto/crypto-api/README.md

 Hot Wallet Instructions
 ========================

-1) you need to ensure account signups by anon users is enabled (site-> configuration), login as admin
+1) you need to ensure account signups by anon users is enabled (site-> configuration), login to site as admin

 2) register a new account, (use a lengthy user, pass), write it down, http://10.0.1.10/site/user/register